Beast to Beauty: A Story of Conquering Severe Acne

 Cystic Acne is a severe and uncommon form of acne.
 It causes severe physical and emotional pain and often leaves one's face unrecognizable.
 There is a drug treatment option, but the side effects are often unbearable.
 For me, the symptoms progressed to the point that my face appeared deformed, as if I had been in a car accident.
 The cysts came as a pack and took residency on my face.
 Basically, it is a sack that forms under the skin and protrudes to the top of the skin.
 It is tremendously painful if even slightly brushed.
 They will not go away for weeks at a time and because they are under the skin, extracting them can scar the face permanently.
 Even if one avoids extracting, this type of acne holds flesh eating bacteria that will ultimately produce scars if not dealt with swiftly.

 I reached a point of helplessness.
 I attempted to cover my face with piles of make-up, but no amount of cosmetics can cover up raised nodules and lumps.
 I began to style my hair in such a way that would cover most of my face hoping to distract people.
 I avoided leaving my house during the daytime and wouldn’t look people in the eyes.
-If one has never experienced severe acne, it is difficult to understand the social repercussions of such a disease.
+If one has never experienced severe acne, it is difficult to understand the social repercussions of such a matter.
 I saw myself as a beast and couldn’t help but notice all the beauties with flawless skin.
 I became fixated on my problem – defining acne as ugly and clear complexions as pretty.
 My skin became who I was.

 I remember calling out to God, “Why will you not take this away?
 Why is this happening to me?
 What did I do to deserve this?”
 I had no quality of life.
 All my friends were at college and I distanced myself from them anyway.
 At that time I was married and was at least able to gain support from him.
 I had to do something; I bought every blessed product on the earth.
 Nothing worked!
 I went to a dermatologist and she gave me topical gels and oral medication.
-My PCP put me on birth control and again not only was it ineffective; it made me sad and a little more nutty.
+My PCP put me on birth control and again not only was it ineffective; it made me sad.
 I was beyond frustrated and desperate as things were getting worse and scaring was beginning to happen.

 At the time I was in school for criminal justice.
 I didn’t have a passion for criminal justice, but I felt I had to pursue education in something (anything) if I wanted to make it as an adult.
 I found myself asking God for direction for my life.
 I decided to leave this path and pursue an Esthetician schooling in order to become a skin therapist.
 During school the students would work on each other but I refused to remove my make-up for fear of being exposed.
 Looking back, I realize that my make-up was fooling nobody, but nevertheless it served as a security blanket for me.
 I was surprised how well I did in school.
 I was never the academic type, but because I was interested in the subject, I graduated with high grades.

 After graduating I worked at one of the top spas in Pittsburgh.
 It was there that I discovered organic facial products and God began to teach me how to take better care of my temple.
 I could not get enough information; I became almost addicted to learning about living a holistic lifestyle.
 I now see that God used this experience to open my eyes to a world I didn’t know existed.
 It was a new option; one I had never even thought to try for my Cystic Acne.
 I was beginning to see things clearly.
-God was changing my mind.
+God was changing my mind and heart.